-Island Beach State Park offers 10 miles of gorgeous white sand beaches, and yes, the sand really is white!
-Sometimes I can’t even tell if my photos were taken in the winter or summer.
+Island Beach State Park has miles of gorgeous white sand beaches, and yes, the sand really is white!
+Sometimes, it’s hard to tell if photos are taken in the winter or summer!

-The first two beaches (Beach 1 and Beach 2) you’ll come to are guarded during the swimming months.
-Each also has a pavilion with the necessary services and facilities.
+The first two beaches (Beach 1 and Beach 2) are guarded during the swimming months.
+These beaches also have a pavilion with the necessary services and facilities.

-After Beaches 1 and 2, you’ll find 21 more entrances — each has a small roadside parking lot and a scenic walk to reach the oceanfront.
+After Beaches 1 and 2, there are 21 more entrances — each with a small roadside parking lot and a scenic walk to reach the oceanfront.

-Please note: Beaches 3-21 are not guarded and you technically need a flotation device, such as a boogie board or surfboard to be in the water.
+Important Note: Beaches 3-21 are not guarded, and a flotation device, such as a boogie board or surfboard, is always required.

 Check out the park map for more areas to explore.
 The possibilities are endless!